 The Emerald Ash Borer is an invasive species beetle that attacks and kills Ash trees.
 Originally from Asia, the beetle has made its way to Canada and is spread by transporting Ash wood.
 Once the beetle is found in a community, the expected loss of Ash trees is 100 per cent over ten years.

 The EAB has been found in Quebec, Ontario and most recently in Winnipeg.
 The Government of Saskatchewan has issued a Ministerial Order that restricts the transportation of Ash materials originating from the provinces of Manitoba, Ontario, Quebec and the United States.

-The City of Regina is taking proactive measures by not planting any more Ash trees in the city so that our urban forest is less dependent on them in the future.
+Ash trees are a valuable part of our urban forest.
+The City of Regina has 62,000 Ash trees, which make up 35 per cent of our total tree inventory.
+We are taking proactive measures by not planting any more Ash trees in the city so that our urban forest is less dependent on them in the future.
 Our Parks Department has traps set up around the city to help with early detection - the sooner we can detect the beetle, the better to help slow the spread.

 What can residents do?

 Do not transport firewood.
 Buy it and burn it locally.

 Never purchase Ash wood or plant Ash trees supplied by nurseries from provinces east of Saskatchewan or from the U.S. It is illegal to transport Ash materials from Manitoba into Saskatchewan.

 - Shiny jewel-like green colour

 - Larvae appear to be bell shaped and can be 26-32 millimeters long